ZiruiDeng/CV/README.md

 requirements.txt

-images: some pictures of numbers used to test the app
+images: some pictures of numbers used to test the app and snapshots of the app running

 model: perserved mnist model after training